Canadians stranded in U.K. feel abandoned by federal government | CBC News

 Durhan said there has been no help, guidance or direction from the Canadian government or consulate office.

 "I'm not looking for a free ride here.
-What I would like the Canadian government to do is exactly what the US government did," said Durhan.
+What I would like the Canadian government to do is exactly what the US government did," he said.

 "They have United Airlines taking only U.S. citizens.
 Why can't Canada do the same thing with Air Canada?
 There are Air Canada planes sitting at Heathrow Airport.
 Why can't they do the exact same thing and say only Canadian residents can board the plane and go back home?"